 Hinging tape is used to “hinge” a mat board to the mount board.
 The hinging tape must be acid-free in order to avoid damage to the photos.
 Hinging tape is available in linen and gummed, which requires water to activate the adhesive.

-Using Hinging Tape
+Steps for Using Hinging Tape

 - Place the mount board flat and face up.